dmitryz/geocoder/README.md

 1. DeviseTokenAuth gem, Simple, multi-client and secure token-based authentication for Rails.
 Very useful for single page application.
 1. Representers decorator for json output a rich set of options and semantics for parsing and rendering documents.

+## Guideline answers
+1. By default configurations values represented in environment and if values will be changed it will require redeployment.
+But all configurations wrapped to GeocoderConfig service which could be easilly changed to load configurations from database and cache them in key/value storage.
+1. All possible errors from third party API will not break application, all those errors will be represented in endpoint answers with according code errors